 - ensures your appliances receive sufficient voltage to operate satisfactorily

-- minimises wastage of energy resulting from wire resistance
+- minimizes wastage of energy resulting from wire resistance

 - prevents stress and damage to the wire insulation.